-The last part of the brain to mature is the prefrontal cortex, which is the part that’s involved in decision-making, planning, judgement and self-control.
+Their brains are wired to take risks The last part of the brain to mature is the prefrontal cortex, which is the part that’s involved in decision-making, planning, judgement and self-control.
 It only reaches maturity in the early 20s.
 This means that teens may make bad decisions or fail to plan in ways that seem astonishing to you as an adult with the benefit of foresight.
 It can also put them in real danger, for instance, through unsafe sex, alcohol and drug use and unsafe driving.

 It’s pretty scary having an adult-sized person with a not-yet-adult brain, but a certain amount of risk-taking is actually beneficial.
 It helps them to explore and extend themselves, and to confront the realities of living.
 You just have to try to make sure that they are safe enough not to fall too badly when their lessons are learnt.

 What you can do about it: Talk!
 Talk about risks and consequences, give them reasonable boundaries and help them develop the skills to resist peer pressure.
 Frances Jensen, the chair of the Neurology Department at the Perelman School of Medicine at the University of Pennsylvania, stresses the importance of helping young people to navigate tricky situations that they might encounter by talking about it and modelling the appropriate behaviour for them.
 Teens also need the freedom to work some things out for themselves.
 You will have to figure out how much freedom is right for your child at any particular stage and give a progressively longer leash as they show good judgement.